 Sodium sulfacetamide exerts a bacteriostatic effect against sulfonamide sensitive Gram-positive and Gram-negative microorganisms commonly isolated from secondary cutaneous pyogenic infections.
 It acts by restricting the synthesis of folic acid required by bacteria for growth, by its competition with para-aminobenzoic acid.
 There is no clinical data available on the degree and rate of systemic absorption of this product when applied to the skin or scalp.
 However, significant absorption of sodium sulfacetamide through the skin has been reported.

-This product is indicated for use in the topical control of acne vulgaris, acne rosacea and seborrheic dermatitis.
+Sodium Sulfacetamide 9% and Sulfur 4.25% Suspension is indicated in the topical control of acne vulgaris, acne rosacea and seborrheic dermatitis.

 Sulfonamides are known to cause Stevens-Johnson syndrome in hypersensitive individuals.
 Stevens-Johnson syndrome also has been reported following the use of sodium sulfacetamide topically.
 Cases of drug-induced systemic lupus erythematosus from topical sulfacetamide also have been reported.
 In one of these cases, there was a fatal outcome.

 FOR EXTERNAL USE ONLY.
 NOT FOR OPHTHALMIC USE.
 Avoid contact with eyes, lips and mucous membranes.